mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/pills/the_golden_square.md

 2. Writing tests to check that it does that.
 3. Writing the code to pass those tests.

-It is called test-driven developments because you write the tests first and then focus on making them past.
+It is called test-driven development because you write the tests first and then focus on making them pass.
 The tests 'drive' the implementation.

 There are a number of reasons people do this.
 One key reason to test-drive is because it structures your programming approach and reduces your mental load.